-Citizen Advocacy of Atlanta & DeKalb is a diverse community-based organization which creates and supports relationships between an ordinary citizen who is living a “good life” and a person with a developmental disability who is vulnerable to isolation or exploitation.
+Citizen Advocacy of Atlanta & DeKalb is a diverse community-based organization that creates and supports relationships between an ordinary citizen who is living a “good life” and a person with a developmental disability who is vulnerable to isolation or exploitation.
 We have initiated and supported these relationships in Atlanta and DeKalb County since 1977.
 Local people make up our board of directors and staff.

 How does Citizen Advocacy Work?